yuansun97/Uno-Card-Game/README.md

 Uno Game
 =====

 An implementation for the game Uno.
+The game can be played by human and AI players.

 * Start View:
   ![image](UnoGame/src/screenshots/StartView.png)